Upright vs Chest Freezer – Our Top 5 Deep Freezer Options Will Last a Lifetime

 • Allow more air to circulate around food (i.e. higher odds of freezer burn)

-• Shelves & bins take up more space (up to 20%) than in chest freezers allowing for less food storage
+• Shelves & bins use up to 20% more space than chest freezers, reducing food storage

 • Easy to leave open by accident (not as kid-friendly)